leanprover-community/logic_and_proof/functions_in_lean.rst

 Functions in Lean
 -----------------

 The fact that the notions we have been discussing have such a straightforward logical form means that it is easy to define them in Lean.
-The main difference between the formal representation in Lean and the informal representation above is that, in Lean, we distinguish between a type ``X`` and a subset ``A : set X`` of that type.
+The main difference between the formal representation in Lean and the informal representation above is that, in Lean, we distinguish between a type ``X`` and a subset
+``A : Set X`` of that type.

 In Lean's library, composition and identity are defined as follows: